rwxrob/zet/20210830121618/README.md

 > who can fulfill all the empty jobs he cannot fill because no one is
 > learning the *right* stuff.
 This is why I get really annoyed by
 > uninformed, like-n-subscribe, Linux hobbyists with Social Media
 > marketing degrees taking beginners down the wrong path.
-I've known
+In fact, this
+> is the main reason I started producing videos and live streaming.
+I've
-> them to *stop* people from getting a job by telling them absolute crap
+> known them to *stop* people from getting a job by telling them
-> that prevents them from doing the job, or even getting it, or any
+> absolute crap that prevents them from doing the job, or even getting
-> certifications in the process.
-You can easily spot these charlatans
+> it, or any certifications in the process.
+You can easily spot these
-> because they almost always recommend four things: Zsh, NeoVim, Rust,
+> charlatans because they almost always recommend four things: Zsh,
-> and Arch Linux. *None* of these inferior technologies can be found
+> NeoVim, Rust, and Arch Linux. *None* of these inferior technologies
-> anywhere in 99.9% of the tech jobs out there, even Linux jobs.
-Nothing
+> can be found anywhere in 99.9% of the tech jobs out there, even Linux
-> screams "I don't know what the Hell I'm talking about" more than
+> jobs.
+Nothing screams "I don't know what the Hell I'm talking about"
-> recommending them.
+> more than recommending them.
 Don't take my word for it.
-Do your own research.
+Do your own
-> You'll see.
+> research.
+You'll see.

 "What does 'flavored for hacking and operations' mean?"